Kng214/Blackjack/README.md

 # Blackjack
-Playable Blackjack in terminal
+Playable Blackjack in the terminal
-Some erors with splitting and doubling that needs fixing
+Some errors with splitting and doubling that need fixing